Open-Materials-DB-data/CrFeNiCo_N/README.md

-# Web pages for WC tetragonal Materials and Design
+# Data web pages for ADAQ: Automatic workflows for magneto-optical properties of point defects in semiconductors

-This repository contains the source for the https://data.openmaterialsdb.se/wctmd sub-website for the WC tetragonal Materials and Design.
+This repository contains the source for the https://data.openmaterialsdb.se/adaq sub-website.

 The main content is in src/content/index.rst in ReStructuredText format.
 Just edit that file, and the website will regenerate after a short while.